Skip to main content

 Three Hundred Cultures, Many Floods: The Universal Deluge Tradition and the Urantia Record

-Catastrophic flood narratives appear in the mythology of nearly every world culture.
-Mesopotamian Ziusudra and Utnapishtim, Hebrew Noah, Greek Deucalion, Hindu Manu, Chinese Yu the Great, Aztec Fifth Sun, Incan Viracocha.
-The Urantia Book identifies this universal pattern not as a single global event but as the composite memory of several distinct historical catastrophes: the Dalamatia submergence, the first Eden sinking, the Mesopotamian regional floods, and the post-glacial coastal drowning.
+Catastrophic flood narratives appear in nearly every world culture.
+Mesopotamian Ziusudra and Utnapishtim, Hebrew Noah, Greek Deucalion, Hindu Manu, Chinese Yu the Great, Aztec Tata and Nene, Incan Viracocha.
+The Urantia Book reads this universal pattern not as one global event but as the composite memory of several distinct catastrophes: the Dalamatia submergence, the sinking of the first Eden, the Mesopotamian regional floods, and the post-glacial coastal drowning.

 Three Hundred Cultures, Many Floods: The Universal Deluge Tradition and the Urantia Record